TriumphLLC/Blend4Web/deploy/doc/en/_sources/postprocessing_effects.txt

     This parameter is available only if the ``High Quality (Bokeh)`` parameter is enabled.

 *Front End*
-    This sets the distance from the camera and the neares plane (relative to the camera) behind which blurring effect reaches maximum strength (defined by the ``Power`` value).
+    This sets the distance from the camera and the nearest plane (relative to the camera) behind which blurring effect reaches maximum strength (defined by the ``Power`` value).
 Default value is 5.0.

 *Rear Start*
     This sets the distance from the focus to the furthest plane (relative to the camera) behind which blurring effect starts to occur.
 The default value is 1.0.